This is a nearer to home route ideal for a summer evening or just to stretch the dogs legs.

 Billinge Hill, also known as Billinge Lump, is the highest point in Merseyside.

 A beacon tower is at the summit.
 Built as a summerhouse to Winstanley Hall in the 18th century, it was used for the Year 2000 celebrations.
 Most fireworks displays for miles around can be seen from the summit.
 The views are fairly extensive, notably to the south-west where, when clear, the mountains of Snowdonia in Wales, can be seen and to the north-east Winter Hill can be seen.
 Looking east one sees Manchester and the Derbyshire On a clear day, it is possible to see Blackpool Tower and Southport the town of St. Helens and the Widnes – Runcorn bridge.
 Depending on the conditions and direction it is facing, the telescope at Jodrell Bank can be seen to the south-east too.

-Leave Crank past the Red cat pub and head for Billinge hill, follow signs for Golf course you will pass it on your right going up the hill (Shaley Brow) keep your eyes open fro Cyclists as they use it for hill climb practice.
-When you get to the top the road has two tight bends, you might be able to park in the lay bye or after the bends on Crank Road at the road side.
+Leave Crank past the Red Cat pub and head for Billinge Hill, follow signs for golf course you will pass it on your right going up the hill (Shaley Brow) keep your eyes open for cyclists as they use it for hill climb practice.
+When you get to the top the road has two tight bends, you might be able to park in the lay-by or after the bends on Crank Road at the road side.